-So this was a bit special.
+So this The Asylum wedding photography was a bit special.
 Step forward Becca and John and one hell of a day in London.
 All the sun, all the laughter and all the love.
 John found me after we’d chatted a bit on Twitter.
 He’s a professional photographer himself, and it’s always a massive vote of confidence when a fellow professional books you.
 Let’s hope I’ve done them both justice!

 I’ll begin at the beginning, and today that meant Becca’s prep at The Goring Hotel in Belgravia.
 Becca was there with their lovely daughter Lillibette, and her sister and bridesmaid Claire.
 I was working alongside ace videographer Sjoerd Versluis who’d flown in from Holland that morning and a massive thanks to him for being huge fun to work with.